e-gov/cvi/libs/ui/src/lib/icons/labeled-icon/labeled-icon.html.md

 ## Where to use

 Use where there is a need to display an SVG icon with a mandatory label.
-Otherwise use `veera-icon`.
+Otherwise use `cvi-icon`.

 ## How to use

-Add directly to HTML using `.veera-labeled-icon*` classes or `@include` mixin `@veera-labeled-icon` in your Sass code.
+Add directly to HTML using `.cvi-labeled-icon*` classes or `@include` mixin `@cvi-labeled-icon` in your Sass code.
 When including the mixin, you can change the base class with `$base` parameter.